 Frequently Asked Questions

-Drew and our creative team have photographed more than 250 weddings over the past ten years.
+My creative team and I have photographed more than 225 weddings over the past ten years.
 We have experience photographing nearly every kind of wedding celebration you can imagine in every kind of setting you can imagine.

-We’ve photo’d really fancy black-tie weddings and multi-day weddings, elopements, micro weddings, San Francisco City Hall weddings, backyard weddings, redwood forest weddings, beach weddings, art gallery weddings, church weddings, synagogue weddings, Indian (Hindu) weddings, Jewish weddings, Persian weddings, Ethiopian weddings, and everything in between.
+We’ve photographed really fancy black-tie weddings and multi-day weddings, elopements, micro weddings, San Francisco City Hall weddings, multicultural weddings, backyard weddings, adventure elopements, redwood forest weddings, beach weddings, art gallery weddings, church weddings, synagogue weddings, Indian (Hindu) weddings, Jewish weddings, Persian weddings, Ethiopian weddings, and everything in between.

 We’ve also photographed weddings at incredible outdoor venues in the Bay Area like the epic Muir Beach Overlook, the Hyatt Carmel Highlands in Big Sur, The Brazilian Room in Tilden Park, Deer Park Villa, The Purple Orchid, Hacienda de las Flores, and the Marin Art and Garden Center, amongst many others.